Medisetti-Nandini2003/Future-Ready-Talent-Projects/README.md

 -->  Static web apps
 -->   Health bot

-**Features and Functionalities:😊😊** -It's a very human friendly website -Has many graphical and visual innovative effects -Have an aesthetical vision if website -And it has different collections embedded in it like home,about,services, contact, health bot -provided with several medical related issues.We provided good information about Dentile.
-Also, we give our services to people who wants it such as Dental Bridge, Dental Implant, Dental Crowns and Teeth Whitening.
-The Dentile Services Online Website aims to revolutionize the way people access dental care by providing a user-friendly platform that connects patients with dentists.
-With features like appointment booking, dentist directory, educational resources, and online consultation, the website strives to improve oral health awareness and provide convenient access to quality dental services.
+**Features and Functionalities:😊😊** -It's a very human friendly website -Has many graphical and visual innovative effects -Have an aesthetical vision if website -And it has different collections embedded in it like home,about,services, contact, health bot -provided with several medical related issues.

 **SCREENSHOTS**